 }

-// Use viewModelScope or lifecycleScope instead
+// ✅ Use viewModelScope or lifecycleScope instead

 viewModelScope.launch {

-// automatically cancelled when ViewModel is destroyed
+_articles.value = articles // automatically cancelled when ViewModel clears

 }